Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 The good news is that once you understand what's happening, you can choose products that work with your skin instead of against it.
 Plants have been supporting women through life transitions for thousands of years, and modern research is validating what traditional herbalists have long known.

 Phytoestrogen-rich plants like pomegranate, licorice root, sesame, and bakuchiol contain natural plant compounds that can provide gentle support for your skin as your natural estrogen declines.
-They're much milder than synthetic alternatives but can still make a real difference.
+They're much milder than synthetic alternatives, but can still make a real difference.

 Adaptogenic herbs help your skin cope with stress - and hormonal fluctuations are definitely a form of stress on your body.